FIU-SCIS-Senior-Projects/VoterCloud/README.md

 The Team:

-	1. Eldar Feldbeine - The Main Programmer and Developer(Front and Back-end) , Client, Server, Html and Css (everything).
+	1. Eldar Feldbeine - The Main Programmer and Developer(Front and Back-end) , Client, Server, Html and Css.
-	2. Raul Garay - Front-end proggrammer (just redesigned the UI of the election and rep).
+	2. Raul Garay - Front-end proggrammer, Html and Css.

 Project Owner and Mentor:
 	Gus Monge.